hartwigmedical/actin/clinical/README.md

 ## ACTIN-Clinical

 ACTIN-Clinical ingests (external) clinical feed and uses an internal curation database to create data in terms of the datamodel described below.
-This clinical model is written to a per-sample json file.
+This clinical model is written to a per-patient json file.
 The clinical data can be loaded into a mysql database via [ACTIN-Database](../database/README.md).

 This application requires Java 11+ and can be run as follows: